mayurbaravkar07/food-application/README.md

 npm run dev
 ```

-Visit `http://localhost:5173` in your browser to see Spicy Pricey in action.
+Visit `http://localhost:5173` in your browser to see App in Action in action.

 ## Contributing

 We welcome contributions!
-If you'd like to contribute to Spicy Pricey, please follow our [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute to repo, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License